AryanSahu321/Civic-Issue-Reporting/backendPlan.md

-As the **Team Leader and Chief Integration Architect**, your overarching role is to steer this 6-member squad, manage the Kong API Gateway security perimeter, maintain strict GitOps branch integrity, and ensure zero-downtime microservice communication.

-With our recent architectural pivot—**dropping Aadhaar authentication in favor of Mobile OTP/Secure Login** and **implementing a Master-Duplicate Crowdsourced Architecture (using pHash and spatial radius clustering to save storage and increase priority weights)**—our technical roadmap is fully optimized and production-grade.

-Here is your updated, comprehensive **Team Leader Execution Plan** to successfully complete your tasks on the `backend` branch and guide your squad to the finish line:
+Here is your updated, comprehensive **Team Leader Execution Plan**, perfectly integrating our architectural pivots—dropping Aadhaar for Mobile OTP, implementing Master-Duplicate crowdsourced spatial tracking to save storage, and incorporating transparent user UX feedback.

 ---

 ### Phase 1: GitOps, Branch Integrity & Code Review (Your Immediate Priority)

-Now that your `backend` branch is active on GitHub, you must act as the gatekeeper for all code moving into staging and production.
+As the Team Leader, you act as the final gatekeeper for all code moving into staging and production.

 * **Enforce PR Workflows:** Ensure that your team members (Members 1 through 5) commit strictly to their designated feature branches and open Pull Requests against your `backend` or `staging` branches.